This is the multi-page printable view of this section. Click here to print.

 Learn how to continuously monitor your environment with the Endor Labs Bitbucket App.

 Endor Labs provides a Bitbucket App that continuously monitors users’ projects for security and operational risks in Bitbucket Cloud.
-You can use the Bitbucket App to selectively scan your repositories for SCA, secrets, SAST, and CI/CD tools.
+You can use the Bitbucket App to selectively scan your repositories for SCA, secrets, and SAST.

 When you use the Endor Labs Bitbucket App, it creates namespaces based on your workspace and projects in Bitbucket Cloud.
 The namespaces created by the Endor Labs Bitbucket App are not like regular namespaces and are called managed namespaces.
 You can either configure the URL to Bitbucket Cloud to import all the projects or configure the project key to import a specific project in Endor Labs.